 Also found in: Lavender, basil

-Potential benefits: Analgesic, anti-inflammatory, calming, mood enhancing agent.
+Potential benefits: Analgesic, calming, mood enhancing agent.

 Scent: Earthy, fruity

 Also found in: Lemongrass, mango

 Potential benefits: Calming, sedating, anti-spasmodic (muscle relaxing) agent.

 Potential benefits: Mood enhancing, calming, immune supporting agent.